Ideas in and around BEY

 Housing and Development

 Beaches–East York deserves housing that fits our neighbourhood.
-I want to focus on growth that respects the character of our main streets and transit corridors, while welcoming new neighbours and supporting our local businesses.
+I want to focus on growth that respects the character of our main streets and transit corridors while welcoming new neighbours and supporting local businesses.
 I also want to encourage gentle density elsewhere in the ward and promote family-sized and affordable homes.

 A public N12/N13 list